nikodemus/foolang/README.md

 ## Features

-- Everything is an object, semantics are fully descibed by sending messages to objects.
+- Everything is an object, and semantics are descibed by sending messages to objects.

   Foolang isn't fanatically pure about this: there are syntactic and runtime behaviours constructs which do not have corresponding objects.

+- Smalltalkish development environment, where code lives in files, not an image.

 - Supervised processes.
 Foolang implements Erlang-style supervisor trees for fault tolerance.
 Foolang processes are fully isolated from each other just like in Erlang.

+- Syntactic extensibility.
+Users can define new operators and other syntax extensions.

 ## Syntax notes